v3cord/adobe-hackathon1/1B/readme.md

     CPU-only execution for broad compatibility.

-    Execution time within 60 seconds for up to 5 PDFs, scalable to ~45 seconds for 15 test documents.
+    Execution time within 60 seconds for up to 5 PDFs.
+Took ~40 seconds in test run for 31 test documents provided in github link

 ## Notes and Limitations